ProjectEvergreen/greenwood/.github/CONTRIBUTING.md

 ## Release Management

 Lerna is used to manage the publishing of packages within the workspace under a single unified version.
-Assuming your are logged into **npm** locally and have 2FA access to publish, the command to run is
+Assuming you are logged into **npm** locally and have 2FA access to publish, the command to run is
 ```sh
 # from the root of the repo
 $ yarn lerna publish